cdimascio/py-readability-metrics/README.md

 ## Readability Metric Details and Properties

 All metrics provide a `score` attribute.
-See details below to capture additional detail per metric.
+Indvidual metrics provide additional properties to increased interpretability.
+See details below to capture per metric details.

 _Note:_ In all examples below `r` is: